-- ERS is not providing a path for retirement income security to all public employees - For example, only 10% of members make it to the 28 years necessary for a full pension.
-This means the majority of teachers could potentially be better served by having the choice of an alternative plan design - such as a Cash Balance, hybrid or defined contribution retirement plan. - Employees should have the opportunity to select a retirement plan design that fits their career and lifestyle goals - Cash balance plans are a guaranteed return plan design that can provide a steady accrual rate, offer portability, and ensure a path to retirement security. - Defined contribution plans can be designed to auto-enroll members into professionally managed accounts with low fees that target specified retirement income and access to annuities across careers.
+- ERS is not providing a path for retirement income security to all public employees - For example, only 14% of members (age 25) make it to the 28 years necessary for reduced benefits.
+This means the majority would be better served by having the choice of an alternative plan design - such as a cash balance, hybrid or defined contribution retirement plan. - Employees should have the opportunity to select a retirement plan design that fits their career and lifestyle goals - Cash balance plans are a guaranteed return plan design that can provide a steady accrual rate, offer portability, and ensure a path to retirement security. - Defined contribution plans can be designed to auto-enroll members into professionally managed accounts with low fees that target specified retirement income and access to annuities across careers.